There are a lot of ports of QuickCheck, the original property based testing library, to a variety of different languages.

 |Rust||Quickcheck||Unsure, but probably very good based on initial appearance and usage level.|

-Where when we've said "Unsure" we really just mean that we think it looks good but we haven't put in the depth of in time to be sure, not that we have doubts.
+Where when I've said "Unsure" I really just mean that I think it looks good but I haven't put in the depth of in time to be sure, not that I have doubts.

 Special case: Erlang

-In particular, QuviQ's QuickCheck is really the only implementation in this article we think is simply better than Hypothesis.
-We suspect Hypothesis to be significantly more user friendly, especially if the users in question are less than familiar with Erlang, but there are many things QuviQ can do that Hypothesis can't and relatively few in the other direction.
+In particular, QuviQ's QuickCheck is really the only implementation in this article I think is simply better than Hypothesis.
+Hypothesis is significantly more user friendly, especially if the users in question are less than familiar with Erlang, but there are things QuviQ can do that Hypothesis can't, and the data generation has had a great deal more engineering effort put into it.

 Special case: OCaml